BBenGit/shellConfig/README.md

 # shellConfig

-shellConfig is a tool that automatically prepares your environment, both on **zsh** and **bash**.
-It gives you a set of pre-configured aliases, functions and others.
+shellConfig is a tool that automatically configures your shell environment.
+It works on both **zsh** (> 5.1) and **bash**.
+It offers you some aliases, useful functions by installing *[libShell](https://code.guillaume-bernard.fr/guilieb/libShell)*.

+It can automatically install [Powerline fonts](https://github.com/powerline/fonts), as long as [Oh-My-Zsh](https://ohmyz.sh/) if you use Zsh.

 # How to install

 ## Get shellConfig

 The first step in the installation process is to get the installer from the Web.
-This is a shell script that lets you install what you like.
-It need to obtain the executable rights if you want to start it implicitely.
+This is a shell script that lets you install what you want.
+In order to execute it, give it the proper rights, using *chmod*, like as follow:
 ```bash
 curl -o install.sh https://code.guillaume-bernard.fr/guilieb/shellConfig/raw/master/install.sh
 chmod +x ./install.sh